Author has written 41 stories for Sonic the Hedgehog, Doctor Who, and Journey.

 However, to answer a few questions, each one represents a clichéd ending, from "it was all a dream" to "Sonic's gone insane" type of twists that could've explained Unreality had I been lazy about the ending.
 Different parts are set in different universes, such as Fleetway's STC, the games, various alternate universes, and some of it even doubles back to reference both Unreality and Voices.
 Most chapters end with some sort of "it's not real" ending, and the real joy was tying them all together.

 Another Setback: This story was originally just a one shot, showing Eggman's escape.
 But then I got into it, and before I knew it, it had evolved into a full on story, showing everything Eggman has to endure to have a new place ready for the player to ruin in the course of a game.
-Of course, as it went on I had to insert a reference to my ongoing story arc, and before too long this story became a fully fledged sequel.
+Of course, as it went on I had to insert a reference to my ongoing story arc, and before too long this story became a fully fledged prequel.

 One thing to note about this story, the word Sonic is used exactly twice in it, once in reference to Metal Sonic, and once directly in reference to Sonic himself.
 This was a conscious effort, right from the start, I didn't want to mention Sonic, because this simply isn't Sonic's story.
 It's a deconstruction of everything Eggman goes through, everything he's done, and the ins and outs, and hows and whys of his plans.
 It's a bit slower paced than some of my other stories, but overall I like the way this took shape, with everything feeding together into a well earned finish.